-uae visa ban countries 2026 | full list, reasons, how to check
+uae visa ban countries 2026 | official status, how to check

 UAE Visa Ban Countries List in 2026 Updates, Reasons & Entry Requirements

-0 Comments 0 Views
+2 Comments 0 Views

 For applicants from high-volume countries — Indian passport holders, Pakistani citizens, Nepali nationals, and Bangladeshi travellers — there is no confirmed nationwide entry bar as of 2026.
 Individual refusals do happen, but they are linked to specific documentation gaps, not passport-based restrictions.
 Indians can travel to Dubai, Pakistanis can apply, and Nepali and Bangladeshi applicants are not on any officially released prohibited list.